-- 8. Connect the adapter cables.

-- 9. If you are servicing a rack-mounted system, route the cables through the cable-management arm.
+- 8. Connect the adapter cables. - 9.
+If you are servicing a rack-mounted system, route the cables through the cable-management arm.

-- 16 PCI adapters for the 33E/8B or 36E/8C

 - 10. Replace or close the service access cover and, if applicable, return the system to the operating position. - 11.
 Reconnect the power source to the system. - 12.
 Start the system or logical partition.
 Refer to Start the system or logical partition. - 13.
 Verify that the new resource is functional.
 See Verify the installed part.